-Results 1–10 of 12 for "Policy"X related to "Committee On Psychology and AIDS (COPA)" Refine Your Search Refine Your Search TopicHIV & AIDS (4)Human rights (4)Sexuality (4)Children (2)Emotional health (2) 12 more... [+] Immigration (2)Abortion (1)Aging (1)Death & dying (1)Marriage & divorce (1)Military (1)Sexual abuse (1)Socioeconomic status (1)Teens (1)Therapy (1)Trauma (1)Violence (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.
-AIDS EducationIn 1988, APA urged that information about AIDS, its transmission and prevention be incorporated into elementary and secondary school curricula in conjunction with educational programs concerning sexuality, drug use, health and family issues.Policy 2.
-AIDS and Ethnic MinoritiesAPA was to develop recommendations in 1987 on AIDS prevention within ethnic minority populations.Policy 3.Neuropsychological Assessment and HIV InfectionAdopted in 1991 as official APA policy.Policy 4.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 5.Chapter XII: Public Interest (Part 1)Current public interest policies on subjects such as abortion, political dissent, corporal punishment, child custody, boxing, nuclear weapons, acessibility, AIDS education, homelessness, sexism and special education.Policy 6.Chapter IV: Board of Directors (Part 1)Current policies regarding the Board of Directors, including issues of retreat locations, endorsing the mission of the NIH, emergency actions and racism.Policy 7.Motor Vehicle TraumaIt causes damage to every system of the human body and every psychological and social system involving the victims of motor vehicle trauma.Policy 8.APA Resolution on Immigrant Children, Youth and FamiliesImmigration has implications for the well-being of individuals and families, which are especially intense for children, ethnic minorities, impoverished socioeconomic classes, women, lesbian, gay, and bisexual persons,and individuals with disabilities.Policy 9.Resolution on Marriage Equality for Same-Sex CouplesCivil marriage, civil unions and domestic partnerships perpetuates the stigma historically attached to homosexuality, and reinforces prejudice against lesbian, gay and bisexual people based on their sexual orientation or gender identity.Policy 10.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
+Results 1–10 of 12 for "Policy"X related to "Committee On Psychology and AIDS (COPA)" Refine Your Search Refine Your Search TopicHuman rights (3)Lesbian, gay, bisexual, transgender (3)Children (2)Emotional health (2)HIV & AIDS (2) 12 more... [+] Immigration (2)Abortion (1)Aging (1)Death & dying (1)Marriage & divorce (1)Military (1)Sexual abuse (1)Socioeconomic status (1)Teens (1)Therapy (1)Trauma (1)Violence (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 2.
+AIDS and Ethnic MinoritiesAPA was to develop recommendations in 1987 on AIDS prevention within ethnic minority populations.Policy 3.Chapter XII: Public Interest (Part 1)Current public interest policies on subjects such as abortion, political dissent, corporal punishment, child custody, boxing, nuclear weapons, acessibility, AIDS education, homelessness, sexism and special education.Policy 4.Chapter IV: Board of Directors (Part 1)Current policies regarding the Board of Directors, including issues of retreat locations, endorsing the mission of the NIH, emergency actions and racism.Policy 5.Motor Vehicle TraumaIt causes damage to every system of the human body and every psychological and social system involving the victims of motor vehicle trauma.Policy 6.APA Resolution on Immigrant Children, Youth and FamiliesImmigration has implications for the well-being of individuals and families, which are especially intense for children, ethnic minorities, impoverished socioeconomic classes, women, lesbian, gay, and bisexual persons,and individuals with disabilities.Policy 7.Resolution on Marriage Equality for Same-Sex CouplesCivil marriage, civil unions and domestic partnerships perpetuates the stigma historically attached to homosexuality, and reinforces prejudice against lesbian, gay and bisexual people based on their sexual orientation or gender identity.Policy 8.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
 Consequently, psychotherapy should be included in the health care system as an established evidence-based practice.
-Policy (August 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Policy"X related to "Committee On Psychology and AIDS (COPA)"
+Policy (August 2012)9.APA Resolution on End-of-Life Issues and CareAPA should actively promote and support psychology's involvement in palliative care and the support of dying people.
+Policy 10.Resolution on Family CaregiversThe number of family caregivers is expected to increase due to the aging of the population, and an escalating rate of chronic, debilitating health conditions.Policy Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Policy"X related to "Committee On Psychology and AIDS (COPA)"